fm4dd/cardano-scripts/docs/stake-getandstop-tx.md

 ## stake-getandstop-tx.sh

 Creates a transaction that withdraws the rewards balance into a wallet address, and deregisters the wallet from staking, reclaiming the stake key deposit.
-This combines the function of withdraw-rewards-tx.sh and stake-dergister-tx.sh into a single transaction.
+This combines the function of withdraw-rewards-tx.sh and stake-deregister-tx.sh into a single transaction.

 **Warning:**
 Manual transaction generation is dangerous.